 - Black women entrepreneurs can receive grants of up to $10,000, and in-kind support to equal opportunities in business.

-- $15,000 – $50,000 is available to minority entrepreneurs from Historically Black Colleges and Universities
+- $15,000 – $50,000 in funding is available to minority entrepreneurs from Historically Black Colleges and Universities

 - USA artists can apply for this grant of $7,500 and in-kind support for career-building activities.